 Immunotherapy is a type of treatment that helps your immune system find and attack lung cancer.
 It is already a standard of care treatment for patients with NSCLC.

-Many of the FDA-approved immunotherapies target another type of biomarker called PD-L1.
-Because research has found PD-L1 biomarkers along with KRAS mutations in patient tumor samples, clinical trials are now learning if immunotherapy works to treat different types of KRAS mutations.
+Many of the FDA-approved immunotherapies target another type of biomarker called PD-1/PD-L1.
+Because research has found PD-L1 biomarkers along with KRAS mutations in patient tumor samples, some clinical trials are now studying whether immunotherapy works to treat different types of KRAS mutations.
 Other clinical trials are testing a combination of KRAS G12C targeted therapy with immunotherapy.
+However, it is important to wait for biomarker testing results before starting treatment for NSCLC because, in some cases, it can be harmful to start immunotherapy if driver mutations are present.

 Clinical trials